xjtugenetics/FDSP/README.md

 po_threshold	0.98
 na_distant	40000,200000,1000000,5000000
 ```
-All values should be updated by you.
+Users can use the default settings or update the values.

-R2_ld is the threshold of calculating LD at which SNPs are excluded from selecting negative set.
-I.e. if a SNP LD r-square with SNPs in the positive set is greater than eg 0.1, it is excluded from negative set.
+R2_ld is the threshold of calculating LD at which SNPs are excluded from selecting negative set. i.e. if a SNP LD r-square with SNPs in the positive set is greater than eg 0.1, it is excluded from negative set.

 Po_threshold limits the LD r-square value of SNPs included in positive set.
 SNPs with greater than eg 0.8 value of LD r-square with lead SNPs consist of positive set with lead SNPs.
 It is set as 0.8 in general.

-Na_distant is the distance between SNPs in positive set and SNPs in selected negative set.
-I.e all SNPs will be devided into four sets SNPs with different distances to positive SNPs eg the maximum distance in each group was 40 kb, 200 kb, 1000 kb, and 5000 kb.
+Na_distant is the distance between SNPs in positive set and SNPs in selected negative set. i.e all SNPs will be devided into four sets SNPs with different distances to positive SNPs eg the maximum distance in each group was 40 kb, 200 kb, 1000 kb, and 5000 kb.

 ### Select negative set